Dean151/Dean-Blog/_posts/2016-08-07-ios-basics-tableview-setup.markdown

 ### Reusing cells

-As I said, it's very easy to use reusable cells, and we did half the job precedently : we already registered a cell for reuse !
-Indeed, look at the code instanciating the cell, we have set a reuseIdentifier for the cell.
+As I said, it's very easy to use reusable cells, and we did half the job previously : we already registered a cell for reuse !
+Indeed, look at the code instantiating the cell, we have set a reuseIdentifier for the cell.
 So let just reuse it when we can.

 What will be the logic ?

 Well, we will try to reuse a cell, and if we cannot do so, we will create a new cell.

 Just replace
 {% highlight swift %}
-// Instanciate a cell
+// Instantiate a cell
 let cell = UITableViewCell(style: .subtitle, reuseIdentifier: "ElementCell")
 {% endhighlight %}
 With